-Check & repair your credit rating in 30 days
+Check & repair a credit rating in 30 days

-Better credit can help you get a mortgage, a loan, even a mobile phone or a lower interest rate.
+Better credit can help when applying for a mortgage, a loan, even a mobile phone or a lower interest rate.

-We don't have 'number' credit ratings in the UK: each lender weighs the product you want - and, increasingly, even products you have - against the information they happen to have in order to reach a decision.
+We don't have 'number' credit ratings in the UK: each lender weighs the product an individuals is applying for - and, increasingly, even the products they already have - against the information they happen to have in order to reach a decision.

 That makes knowing how far a rating has improved complicated.

 Let's start small in week one.
-One of the easiest things you can do to repair your credit rating is to get on to the electoral roll.
+One of the easiest things anyone can do to repair their credit rating is to get on to the electoral roll.

-When you're registered to vote it gives lenders a really simple way to see that your name and address check out, it doesn't take long and it's free.
+When someone is registered to vote it gives lenders a really simple way to see that their name and address check out, it doesn't take long and it's free.

-Each local authority has a different procedure for registering, go to Direct Gov's electoral roll site to find out how to enter your details.
+Each local authority has a different procedure, go to Direct Gov's electoral roll site to register now.

-Note that it'll also help to improve your credit rating if you're consistent in applications (see week 4 for more on this) so if you write your address in a few different ways try to stick to the format listed on the electoral roll in future.
+Note that for anyone wanting to improve their credit rating, it helps to be consistent in applications (see week 4 for more on this) so those who write their address in a few different ways should try to stick to the format listed on the electoral roll in future.

 Next, it's credit report ordering time.

-Not the non-existent 'credit rating black list' but just the information held on you by major reference agencies that lenders might refer to.
+Not the non-existent 'credit rating black list' but just the information held by major reference agencies that lenders might refer to.

 Many reference agencies make these reports available for free online (see here for more details) with a 30 day trial of their service.
-After 30 days you'll have to make a regular payment to keep tabs on your report and if you just want the trial you'll need to cancel before the 30 days are up.
+After 30 days anyone wishing to keep tabs on their report will need to make a regular payment.
+Alternatively those who just want the trial will need to cancel the service before the 30 days are up.
 More on how this works in our full review.

-If that sounds a bit stressful, it does to us, you'll be better off ordering a statutory credit report which costs £2.
-You can order from the 3 major agencies - Equifax, Experian and CallCredit - and the full details are in that free report article linked to above.
+If that sounds like too much effort, and it does to us, it might be a better option to order a statutory credit report which costs £2.
+This can be ordered from any of the 3 major agencies - Equifax, Experian and CallCredit - and the full details are in that free report article linked to above.

-You can see these reports online but you can also choose receive them by post so we'll return to this in week 3.
+Subscribers can see these reports online but can also choose to receive them by post so we'll return to this in week 3.

-In the long term, using the financial products that you have consistently and responsibly will help to improve your credit rating.
+In the long term, using financial products consistently and responsibly will help an individual to improve their credit rating.

-That's why it's a good idea to automate as many of your payments as you can to avoid obvious 'black marks' like missed credit card payments.
-The aim is to make your finances a well-oiled machine that pretty much runs by itself while you do something more fun with your time.
+That's why it's a good idea to automate as many payments as possible to avoid obvious 'black marks' like missed credit card payments.
+The aim is to make personal finances well-oiled machines that pretty much run by themselves, leaving us to do something more fun with our time.

 So: got a credit card?
 Set up a direct debit to meet the minimum repayment or, even better, more than the minimum.

-Dip into an unplanned overdraft now and then or think you might?
-Request an overdraft to give yourself a buffer or, if you're getting a bad deal, switch current accounts altogether.
+Dip into an unplanned overdraft now and then?
+Request an overdraft to provide a buffer or, if getting a bad deal at present, switch current accounts altogether.

-Another bit of future-proofing to repair your credit rating is getting rid of credit products that you're not using.
+Another bit of future-proofing to repair a credit rating is getting rid of credit products that are no longer being used.

 We have a full guide to these and other time and money saving measures here.

-Having a rarely touched bank account won't hurt but holding a lot of credit cards, even if you never or rarely use them, makes you more risky because it means you could easily borrow big.
+Having a rarely touched bank account won't hurt but holding a lot of credit cards, even if they are never or rarely used, makes a person more risky because it means they could borrow big.

 To cancel cards call the provider, it's not enough to just cut them up Bridget Jones-style.

-By now you should have at least one credit report and that means you'll be able to see, more specifically, how to repair your credit rating.
+By now those following this guide should have at least one credit report and should therefore be able to see, more specifically, how to repair their credit rating.

-Go through with a fine tooth comb: you're looking for inaccuracies in personal details like the wrong date you left an address or, worse, the wrong address and inaccuracies in your finances like a wrongly listed missed repayment.
+Go through with a fine tooth comb: look for inaccuracies in personal details like the wrong date a previous address was vacated, or worse, the wrong address and financial inaccuracies like a wrongly listed missed repayment.

 It's worth saying however that research from Equifax released in June 2011, revealed that just 4% of their customers actually ever queried a credit report, and just 0.01% applied for it to be corrected.